JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 sudo apt install zlib1g-dev
 ````

-4. In order to be able to run the tool from any directory without having to locate the executable file as done previously with conda, you need to add the directory to your $PATH on your .zshrc file. **IMPORTANT!
+4. In order to be able to run the tool from any directory without having to locate the executable file as done previously with conda, you need to add the directory to your $PATH on your .zshrc file as previously. **IMPORTANT!
 This would need to be done every time you install a tool**

 ````
 export PATH=/home/USER/STAR-2.7.3a/bin/Linux_x86_64:$PATH
 ````